CHME5137/DiscoverFunTimes/02-modules.md

     $ module load platform-mpi
     $ module load python-3.5.2

-Or you could do them all in one go:
+Or you could do them all in one go (but in the correct order):

     $ module load gnu-4.4-compilers fftw-3.3.3 platform-mpi python-3.5.2